MattThommes/amplify-react-app/readme/README.dev.md

 `make setup`

-**After running setup**, to pull down the latest changes from the upstream repo, run this script:
+Does not need to be done right now, but anytime **after running setup**, you can pull down the latest changes from the upstream repo by running this script:

 `make sync-upstream`

 Cleanup as a good practice for npm taking up a lot of disk space:

-`npm cache clean --force`
+`make cleanup`

 Optional but good to do early for new projects: update these files to include your specific project related information: